dehezhang2/Notes/3103/CS3103_Operating_System.md

 * *Benefits of Threads*: If an application is implemented as **a set of related units of execution**, it is far more efficient to do so as a collection of threads rather than a collection of separate processes.
 Reasons include:

   * less time to **create & terminate & switch** new thread than a process
-  * Ehance efficiency in communication because threads within the same process ==share memory and files==, they can ==communicate== with each other ==without invoking the kernel==
+  * Enhance efficiency in communication because threads within the same process ==share memory and files== (do not need to copy all the data), they can ==communicate== with each other ==without invoking the kernel==

 -------

 ### Categories of thread implementation

-* User Level Thread(ULT): All thread management is done within the application by calling a threads library
+* **User Level Thread(ULT)** : All thread management is done within the application by calling a threads library

   ![image-20190210220658787](image-20190210220658787.png)

   * The application and its threads are allocated to a single process managed by the kernel
   * The kernel is not aware of the existence of threads
-  * Kernel scheduling is done on a process basis
+  * Kernel scheduling is done on a **process basis**
   * e.g.: GNU Portable Threads
-  * Pros:
+  * Pros: good for single processor with multiple threads
-    * Process does not switch to the kernel mode to do thread management -> saves the overhead of two mode switches
+    * **Saves the overhead**: does not switch to the kernel mode to do thread management -> saves the overhead of two mode switches
-    * Scheduling can be application specific
+    * **Flexible** : Scheduling can be application specific (application determines the order which is more flexible for tasks that self-define the order of execution)
-    * Can run on ==any OS== because the threads library is a set of application-level functions(already based on the OS)
+    * **Multiple platform support** : Can run on ==any OS== because the threads library is a set of application-level functions (already based on the OS)
   * Cons:
-    * Only a single thread within a process can execute at a time -> a multithreaded application cannot take advantage of multiprocessing(processor just for one process's threads)
+    * **Not efficient for multiprocessor** : Only a single thread within a process can execute at a time -> a multithreaded application cannot take advantage of multiprocessing (processor just for one process's threads), **cannot let 2 threads of the same process work on different processors**
-    * When a ULT executes a blocking system call, all of the threads within the process are blocked
+    * **Kernel doesn’t have information of state** : When a ULT executes a blocking system call, all of the threads within the process are blocked

-* Kernel level Thread(KLT), also called(kernel-supported threads or lightweight processes): Thread management is done by the kernel
+* Kernel level Thread(KLT), also called (kernel-supported threads or lightweight processes): Thread management is done by the kernel

   ![image-20190210221107012](image-20190210221107012.png)